CHTC/chtc-website-source/_uw-research-computing/multiple-jobs.md

 queue directory matching job*
 ```

-You **must** change the name of the executable to your own script, and
-in certain cases, add arguments.

-Note that the final line matches the pattern of your directory names
+Note that the final line matches the pattern of your directory names that you previously
-created in the second step.
+created.
 You can use a different name for the
-directories (like `data` or `seed`), but you should use whatever word
+directories (like `data`, `sample`, or `seed`), but you should use whatever word
-they share in the final queue statement in place of \"job\".
+the directories have in common in the final queue statement in place of \"job\".

-Jobs can then be submitted as described in our [Introduction to HTC
+Jobs can then be submitted using `condor_submit`.
-Guide](helloworld.html), using `condor_submit`.